-This article provides you with tips to help you become a more intelligent human being.
+This book chapter from “Brain Games Python” provides you with tips to help you become a more intelligent human being.
 Ignore them at your own risk!

 1. Sleep More

 Sleep deprivation reduces your intelligence [Killgore 2008].
 Say, you decide to sleep only six instead of eight hours from now on.
 Congratulations, you’ve gained 8% more time which you could theoretically use to be more productive.
 However, scientific research papers prove that if you sleep less than seven hours, you’ll become dumber and less healthy: you’ll develop diabetes, heart disease, stroke, depression, and die earlier [Oxford 2015].
 Reducing your daily sleep intake will reduce your productivity.
 So sleeping for eight hours is one of those low-hanging fruits which you’d be crazy to ignore.

 While it’s hard to increase your intelligence, it’s very easy to decrease it.
 Medical science shows that alcohol consumption negatively correlates with IQ measurements [Mattson 1997].
 Chronic excessive drinkers are more likely to develop cognitive deficits [Pfefferbaum 1988].
 An extensive meta-study based on 21 research papers [Ewing 2014] shows that young people who consume alcohol regularly have smaller volumes of grey and white matter in specific brain areas.
 The volume of white matter is known to be associated with reduced IQ values [Mulhern 2001].